lisonge/vite-plugin-monkey/README.md

 in the high version of chrome/edge, above extension will not work

-you can use [Tampermonkey](https://www.tampermonkey.net/) the open `extension://iikmkjmpaadaobahmlepeloendndfphd/options.html#nav=settings`
+you can use [Tampermonkey](https://www.tampermonkey.net/) then open `extension://iikmkjmpaadaobahmlepeloendndfphd/options.html#nav=settings`

 at `Security`, set `Modify existing content security policy (CSP) headers` to `Remove entirely (possibly unsecure)`